 Our commitment to you is to report our financials differently.
 We will:

 - Update these after the end of each financial quarter.

 - Report on how we’re spending our total income.
 We’ll also report on our charity reserves.
-These are funds saved before being spent in pursuit of our purpose - funding the best brains to beat brain cancer.
+These are funds saved before being committed and spent in pursuit of our purpose - funding the best brains to beat brain cancer.